pulumi/docs/reference/service/collaboration.md

 Teams allow organization admins to assign permissions to access a group of stacks to a group of users.

-The ability to create teams is limited to Pulumi organizations imported from GitHub.
+The ability to create teams in the Community and Standard Editions of the Pulumi Cloud Console is limited to organizations imported from GitHub.
+The Enterprise Edition supports alternative identity providers.

 ### Adding a Team